-Please note that the School of Social Work and the Office of Field Instruction grading policies must also be adhered to and explanations for these can be found in Volume 3, Chapter 11, Sections 8-9.
+Please note that the School of Social Work and the Office of Field Instruction grading policies must also be adhered to.
 The following policies relate to the timetable for those students placed in a K-12 school as this relates to the submission of the required evaluation materials.